-Is Dropbox blocked in China in 2018?
+Is Dropbox blocked in China in 2023?
 The short answer is “yes,” it is.
-It’s difficult to access Dropbox on both computers and mobile devices in China and it has been this way for a few years.
+It’s difficult to access Dropbox on both computer and mobile device within China and it has been this way for a few years.
 However, there are ways to work through these problems in order to use Dropbox in China.
-I’d love to show you how.
+Here’s a tutorial on how to do that.

 Allow me to share with you what I’ve done to access Dropbox in China quickly and reliably.